kdesai2018/kdesai2018.github.io/_posts/2020-07-17-google-quantum.md

 ---
 layout: post
-title: Quantum supremacy using a programmable superconducting processor (by Google IO, in Nature)
+title: Quantum supremacy using a programmable superconducting processor (by Google AI, in Nature)
 ---

 I recently attended a talk about Quantum Computing at work, which sparked off a reading spree.
 I understand about 2% of this paper, so any advice/suggestions are welcome!